Eurydia/project-structogram-builder-online-docs/docs/01-motivation.md

 There are a few features that I want to make sure the project has.

-First, one of the most important aspect of the project is the ability to export the diagrams as images or share the diagrams via unique links.
+One of the most important aspect of the project is the ability to export diagrams as images or share them via unique links.
-Without this feature, I would say that this project is, essentially, pointless.

-Secondly, the project should have a live preview of the diagram.
-I drew heavy inspiration from [CodePen](https://codepen.io/), [re.plit](https://replit.com/), and [jsfiddle](https://jsfiddle.net/).
+I imagine that working without live preview would make this project rather disturbing for the users.

-Thirdly, I want the project should automatically save the diagram, so users can start working where they left off.
+Auto-saving is alsl needed so users can start working where they left off.

-Lastly, the user interface has to feel modern.
+Finally, the user interface has to feel modern, though I feel that this one is a bit on the nose, I want to make sure that I listed it here.